 If you want to take your shapes a little further, stamping is a fun way to create special designs and patterns on homemade treats.
 Unlike icings or coatings (see below), there are no extra ingredients, extra prep or set time, less muss and fuss, and no issues with packing or storage.
 Since there are no extra ingredients, stamping is also a great way to make a fancy treat for a dog with allergies or special dietary sensitivities using your favourite safe recipe.

 Similar to plunger-style cutters, cookie stamps make the best impressions on a cohesive dough that rolls and cuts smoothly smoothly and can take an impression cleanly.
 Avoid using chunky ingredients that will be difficult to stamp.
 Dough colour variations and speckling may also be a distraction from the stamped pattern.
 See above for additional notes on spread, rise, and cracking or crazing.

 Choosing and Using Stamps for Homemade Dog Treat Decorating

 If using custom letter stamps, remember that your letters must be positioned in reverse order as well as backwards individually in order for the stamped work to come out correctly.
 If you are stamping different words, stamping all of each word before switching saves effort swapping letters around.
 My alphabet stamps are very basic (and cheap) but versatile and they work well.
-They can be tricky to clean (washing in a colander is a great way to avoid losing any) and I keep the separated letters and a base in a jar for easy consolidated storage.
+See our stamped peanut butter bacon bones for more details on our alphabet stamps and use.

 Decorating Homemade Dog Treats with Icings and Coatings

-Tip: I’ve included this section for completeness, but it’s something I don’t often do myself.
-Making crazy shaped treats and cute stamped designs is my preferred way of decorating special treats.
+I’ve included this section for completeness, but it’s something I don’t often do myself.
+Making crazy shaped treats and cute stamped designs is my preferred way of decorating special dog treats.
 Cute, simple, highly portable, and no added ingredients required.
-Pawfect.
+Pawfect

 Dog Treat Icings